heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 ### Compiling and running Java programs

-A Java application can be compiled using the `javac` command:
+A (simple) Java application can be compiled using the `javac` command:

 ```bash
 javac HelloWorld.java